cbochs/grapple.nvim/README.md

 ### Named Tags

-Tags that are given a name are considered to be **namd tags**.
+Tags that are given a name are considered to be **named tags**.
 These tags will not be cycled through with `cycle_{backward, forward}`, but instead must be explicitly selected.

 Named tags are useful if you want one or two keymaps to be used for tagging and selecting.
 For example, the pairs `<leader>j/J` and `<leader>k/K` to `select/toggle` a file tag.
 See the [suggested keymaps](#named-tag-keymaps)